Effectiveness of Counter-Speech against Abusive Content: A Multidimensional Annotation and Classification Study: Introduction

 \section{Introduction}

 The rise of social media has intensified concerns over online Hate Speech (HS).
-Counter-speech (CS), non-aggressive responses that challenge hate using facts or alternative views, has emerged as a promising mitigation strategy \cite{schieb2016governing, benesch2014countering}.
-CS has been studied through various lenses: some see it as direct responses to hate \cite{mathew2019thou, ashida-komachi-2022-towards}, while others argue it should condemn hate and offer victims support and alternative views \cite{vidgen2021introducing, hangartner2021empathy, vidgen2020detecting, He2021}.
+Counter-speech (CS) has emerged as an effective strategy for mitigating harmful online discourse.
+It involves non-aggressive responses, that use credible evidence, factual arguments, and alternative perspectives to challenge hate speech \cite{schieb2016governing, benesch2014countering}.
+Counter-speech has been studied and approached through various lenses: some see it as direct responses to hate speech \cite{mathew2019thou, ashida-komachi-2022-towards}, while others argue it should condemn hate, challenge and offer alternative viewpoints, and offer support to the victim \cite{vidgen2021introducing, hangartner2021empathy, vidgen2020detecting, He2021}.
 CS is also valued for its potential to shift beliefs and reduce future hate~\cite{qian-etal-2019-benchmark, Rieger2018}.
 CS can be written by experts, online users, or chatbots (based on Large Language Models -- LLMs).
-Expert-written CS typically presents structured reasoning and appeals to shared human values, whereas user and LLM responses tend to be more generic and emotional \cite{mun-etal-2023-beyond, tekiroglu-etal-2022-using, tekiroglu-etal-2020-generating}.
+Expert-written CS typically presents structured reasoning and appeals to shared human values, whereas user- and LLM-generated responses, in particular, tend to be more generic and emotional, and often lacks depth and relies on surface-level rebuttals \cite{mun-etal-2023-beyond, tekiroglu-etal-2022-using, tekiroglu-etal-2020-generating}.

-This study evaluates expert- and user-written CS effectiveness using two benchmark datasets \cite{albanyan2022pinpointing, chung-etal-2019-conan}.
-Figure~\ref{fig:intro} shows examples of expert and user CS.
+This study evaluates expert- and user-written CS effectiveness using two benchmark datasets \cite{albanyan2022pinpointing, chung-etal-2019-conan}.This allows us to compare how the origin of a counter-speech message influences its effectiveness.
+Figure~\ref{fig:intro} shows an example of a hateful message with user- and expert-written CS responses.

-Current evaluations on CS effectiveness rely on surface-level metrics -- coherence, relevance, or non-offensiveness -- assuming well-formed CS is inherently effective \cite{chung-etal-2021-towards, zhu-bhat-2021-generate, baheti-etal-2021-just, ashida-komachi-2022-towards, mun-etal-2023-beyond}.
+Current evaluations of counter-speech effectiveness rely on surface-level metrics -- coherence, relevance, or non-offensiveness -- assuming well-formed CS is inherently effective \cite{chung-etal-2021-towards, zhu-bhat-2021-generate, baheti-etal-2021-just, ashida-komachi-2022-towards, mun-etal-2023-beyond}.
 But concentrating on CS surface form only is not enough to achieve shifting attitudes or reducing harm.
+Assessing CS effectiveness is crucial, as it has the potential for significant societal impact, by reducing online hostility and potentially curbing offline violence and discrimination.